cblevins/sp25-data/_pages/assignments.md

 classes: narrow
 ---

 There are two main types of assignments in this class.
 The first consists of **ongoing learning** that you can expect to do on a regular, weekly basis.
 The second consists of more substantive **core assignments**.
-These require you to apply what you've been learning and to then showcase it on your personal portfolio webpage you'll be building in this class.
-As stated in the [Course Policies]({{site.baseurl}}/about-this-course), I will not be using a traditional letter-based grading scheme to evaluate these assignments.
+These require you to apply what you've been learning and to then showcase it on a portfolio webpage you'll be building as part of this class.
+As stated in the [Course Policies]({{site.baseurl}}/about/), I will not be using a traditional letter-based grading scheme to evaluate these assignments.
 Instead, I will be using Canvas to keep track of assignments and provide qualitative feedback ([instructions to see instructor feedback in Canvas](https://community.canvaslms.com/t5/Student-Guide/How-do-I-view-assignment-comments-from-my-instructor/ta-p/283)).
 Please take any feedback from myself and your classmates into account and make an effort to apply it to your assignments.
 I might ask you to revise and resubmit an assignment if I feel it is necessary.

 ## Ongoing Learning